Rosenlaui Glacier Gorge Tour

 Healing spring and hotel

-In 1771, the local Andreas von Bergen discovers a healing spring while logging in Rosenlaui.
-He then bought the Rosenlaui alp and built a bathhouse and a simple dwelling.
-In the first half of the 19th century, the Rosenlaui spa experienced a heyday.
-It enjoys a good reputation and is diligently visited.
-Nevertheless, the economic business becomes increasingly more important than the bathing business.
-In 1912, nature puts an end to the bathing business: earth movements almost completely bury the sulfur spring.
+In 1771, local resident Andreas von Bergen discovered a healing spring in Rosenlaui.
+He then bought the Rosenlaui Alp and built a bathing hut and a simple dwelling.
+In the first half of the 19th century, the Rosenlaui baths experienced a heyday.
+It enjoyed a good reputation and was very popular.
+Despite this, the business became increasingly more important than the baths.
+In 1912, nature put an end to the baths: earth movements almost completely buried the sulphur spring.

-Today, the romantic Hotel Rosenlaui is run by the 2nd generation of the family Andreas and Christine Kehrli-Moser.
+Today, the romantic Hotel Rosenlaui is run by the second and third generation of the Kehrli family.

-Today, the romantic Hotel Rosenlaui is run by the 2nd generation of the family Andreas and Christine Kehrli-Moser.
+Today, the romantic Hotel Rosenlaui is run by the second and third generation of the Kehrli family.